uveo-, uve- +

 (Latin: grapelike; the uvea, the [grapelike] surface of the iris of the eye)

 The injured eye is termed the "exciting eye".
-If the affected eye is not removed within ten days of the accident that caused the wound, blindness will occur.
+If the affected area is not removed within ten days of the accident that caused the wound, blindness will occur.

 The word uvea comes from the Latin word uva for "grape".
 One suggested idea behind this strange relationship to the eye was that, if the stem is removed from a grape, the hole looks like the pupil of the eye and the grape resembles the eyeball.

-The uveal tract structures (iris, ciliary body, and choroid) are usually involved, but other nonuveal parts of the eye, including the retina and cornea, may also be involved.
+2. A nonspecific or general term for any intraocular inflammatory disorder or any part of the uveal tract: The uveal tract structures (iris, ciliary body, and choroid) are usually involved in uveitis, but other nonuveal parts of the eye, including the retina and cornea, may also be involved.

 Uveitis that is not associated with known infections, or that is associated with diseases of unknown cause, is termed endogenous uveitis.
 This is thought to be due to an autoimmune phenomenon.